-The best thing about owning an online business, a majority of the time you can get by with low-overhead.
+The best thing about owning an online business, a majority of the time you can get by with low overhead.
 You don’t need a fancy office to work out of because it is something that you can do from your own home or perhaps while traveling.
-Low-overhead can help you keep the costs of doing business low.
-For me, some of my costs include, hosting, domain registration, software needed to do my job effectively, tools (I look for tools that offer a one time fee vs a month subscription, and Paypal fees.
+Low overhead can help you keep the costs of doing business low.
+For me, some of my costs include, hosting, domain registration, software needed to do my job effectively, tools (I look for tools that offer a one-time fee vs a monthly subscription, and Paypal fees.
 Please seek help from an accountant to determine what costs you can write off each year.

 Running a blog doesn’t require me to stock inventory but if I had a t-shirt business or sold a product, having inventory can be a huge expense.
 When deciding what type of business to start, keep in mind that having inventory on hand and storage fees can eat into profits.

 Remember to Invest In Your Business

 Growing a business takes hard work, persistence, and dedication.
 But as you are making money it is always important that you reinvest money into your business.
 You can reinvest at 100% or you can do less.
 The old saying you have to spend money to make money holds true when it comes to being a successful business owner.
 I’m continually learning how to improve my own skillset, started focusing on search engine optimization (SEO) to get visitors to my site (you will have to do the same), and lots of A/B testing.

 I highly recommend that you come up with a set of processes in the beginning so that you can hire a virtual assistant or allow someone else to step into your role, in case something were to happen.
 Having this in place can protect your business and it’s assets.